-Begin with the estimation of (5.1) which addresses the first two approaches for fertility.
+Begin with the estimation of (5.1) for fertility.
 The results are presented in Table 6.
-Columns (1)-(4) on the upper panel contain the results for fertility measured as number of children, columns (5)-(8) for fertility measured dichotomously as greater than one child (an indication for violating the one-child law), columns (1)-(4) on the lower panel for the husband-wife age gap, and finally (5)-(8) on the lower panel for the gap in husband-wife education.
+Columns (1) - (4) on the upper panel contain the results for fertility measured as number of children, columns (5) - (8) for fertility measured dichotomously as greater than one child (an indication for violating the one-child law),.
 Clearly $\gamma_2 - \gamma_1$ shows a statistically significant 1.18 decline in urban fertility.
 This decline in fertility virtually equals the 1.16 (2.34-1.18) births per woman unadjusted (for other variables) figure given in the descriptive statistics Table 5.
 Adjusting for other variables including 177 specific communities does not alter the results that fertility declined from before to after enactment of the one-child law.
-In all cases the γ_1 coefficients are positive and the γ_2 coefficients are negative.
-We obtain similar results when we examine the probability of having more than one child.17 On average this probability of having more than one child is about 0.3 units higher before the law, and between 0.2 and 0.7 units lower after the law.
+In all cases the $\gamma_1$ coefficients are positive and the $\gamma_2$ coefficients are negative.
+We obtain similar results when we examine the probability of having more than one child.
+On average this probability of having more than one child is about 0.3 units higher before the law, and between 0.2 and 0.7 units lower after the law.

-Column (1)-(4) on the lower panel give the results for the husband-wife age gap regression as the outcome measure.
-Again the difference ($\alpha_2 - \alpha_1$) is statistically significant (though α_2 is not) indicating a decline in the age gap of about 0.63 years which is the same as the value indicated in Table 5.
+We now turn to equation (5.2) for husband-wife differences.
+Column (1) - (4) on the lower panel give the results for the husband-wife age gap regression as the outcome measure.
+Again the difference ( $\alpha_2 - \alpha_1$ ) is statistically significant (though $\alpha_2$ is not) indicating a decline in the age gap of about 0.63 years which is the same as the value indicated in Table 5.
 This result is consistent across specifications though slightly smaller when adjusting for each location and a bit larger when adding dummy variables for each year.
 Again, finding a decline in the husband-wife age difference is consistent with the theoretical model outlined earlier.
-The impact on education (column (5) - (8)) on the lower panel is also apparent.
-In column (5) the coefficient difference $\alpha_2 - \alpha_1$ indicates an overall decrease in the husband-wife years of schooling to be about 1.74 years.
-This decline corresponds to the 1.87 decline in Table 5 (2.35-0.48).
-As with the husband-wife age gap, this result is consistent across specifications though slightly smaller when adding community-specific and year-specific adjustments.
-The results are in accord with a decline in husband-wife education when fertility intentions fell as a result of the one-child law.
+The impact on the husband-wife education gap (column (5) - (8)) on the lower panel is also apparent.
+In column (5)

-17 These are analyzed with a probit specification, given the dichotomous nature of the dependent variable.
+These are analyzed with a probit specification, given the dichotomous nature of the dependent variable.
 Marginal probabilities of a discrete change in the independent variable from zero to one are reported.